mondaycom/vibe/packages/core/README.md

 ## Theming

-Theming is supported using CSS variables - for more info on theming please read the [theme guidelines](./docs/theming.md) file
+Theming is supported using CSS variables - for more info on theming please read the [theme guidelines](./docs/theming.md) file.

-## SSR (Server Side Rendering)
+## Experimental SSR (Server Side Rendering)

 Components are using style injection on the client side (into <head> element) This is not usable on the server side.